The following groups will be active with C21 starting in the Spring 2022 semester.

 The Reading Group is a tight-knit group of individuals who will continue to work together to find ways to increase the visibility of UWM’s offerings in Asian Studies, towards diversifying the perspectives of our community.
 In fact, this C21 Collaboratory represents the only institutional structure at UWM that supports the scholarly study of Asia.

-Faculty members: David DiValerio (Principal Investigator): Associate Professor, History and Religious Studies Xin Huang, Associate Professor, Women and Gender Studies Nan Kim, Associate Professor, Department of History Aragorn Quinn, Associate Professor, Department of Foreign Languages and Literature Hilary Snow, Lecturer, Honors College Lia Wolock, Assistant Professor, Department of Communication.
+Faculty members: David DiValerio (Principal Investigator): Associate Professor, History and Religious Studies Xin Huang, Associate Professor, Women and Gender Studies Nan Kim, Associate Professor, Department of History, Xin Yu, visiting assistant professor in the History Department, and Hilary Snow, Lecturer, Honors College Lia Wolock, Assistant Professor, Department of Communication.

 The DCC will have seven major projects in 2022-24.
 Some of these (Twitch channel, symposium series, Honors College collaboration) continue efforts already underway.
 New ventures will be undertaken jointly by faculty and students on the model of previous projects, from Serious Play to a proposal for micro-credentials in game development.

 Faculty members: Thomas Malaby (Anthropology), Stuart Moulthrop (English), Nathan Humpal (Golda Meir Library), and Krista-Lee Malone (UW-Madison).

 Student members: Casey James O’Ceallaigh (English), Ryan House (English), Erik Kersting (English), Laya Liebeseller (Anthropology), and Josh Rivers (Anthropology).